Updated Feb 02, 2026

 Core Features to Include in Your Salon Booking App

-Creating a salon booking app that serves both your clients and your business requires a targeted set of features.
+Learning how to build a mobile app for your salon that serves both your clients and your business requires a targeted set of features.
 The aim is to provide a seamless way for customers to book appointments while allowing you to handle schedules, payments, and staff management efficiently.

 Appointment Scheduling and Calendar System